oalieno/CTF/2018/HITCON-CTF/Baldis-RE-Basics/README.md

 ## write-up

+First of all, we got the first blood of this challenge, yeahhh!!!!!!!!!

 In this challenge, we have to do **assemble, disassemble, and emulate** for 8 kinds of architecture

 Here is the list of packages I used to solve this challenge